-CITY OF COVINGTON, GEORGIA HUMAN RESOURCES POLICY EMPLOYMENT REFERENCES & THIRD-PARTY INQUIRIES

-206.03.3 Government, Legal, and Other Official Inquiries

-The City will comply with subpoenas, court orders, and all other valid legal requests for information as required by law (including requests falling under the Georgia Open Records Act or its amendments).
+CITY OF COVINGTON, GEORGIA HUMAN RESOURCES POLICY EMPLOYMENT REFERENCES & THIRD-PARTY INQUIRIES NO. 206 provide employee name, or social security number, or salary.
+Information provided will be verified only.
+No additional information will be given by the Human Resources Office.
+206.03.3 Government, Legal, and Other Official Inquiries The City will comply with subpoenas, court orders, and all other valid legal requests for information as required by law (including requests falling under the Georgia Open Records Act or its amendments).
 Legal documents (i.e., subpoenas, court orders dealing with employee information, etc.) should be forwarded immediately upon receipt to the Human Resources Director for review and handling.
 Upon the advice of the City's legal counsel, the Human Resources Director will release the required information about a former or current City employee.
 Requests for HR documents made under the Georgia Open Records Act or its amendments will be answered, through compliance with or denial of the request by the HR office within three (3) business days.
-In the event the requests will take more than three (3) business days, the

-HR Director or a designee shall notify the requesting party by written response, i.e., by letter or by email, of when the documents will be available for inspection.
+In the event the requests will take more than three (3) business days, the HR Director or a designee shall notify the requesting party by written response, i.e., by letter or by email, of when the documents will be available for inspection.
 The notice shall also include an estimate of the copies and administrative fee for costs incurred by the City for document retrieval.

-206.03.4 Release of Social Security Numbers, Home Address, Telephone Number, Insurance or Medical Information Prohibited

-As a general rule, no employee or manager of the City shall release to a third-party any information regarding an employee's social security number, home address, telephone number, health insurance or any medical history information maintained in the employee's personnel or medical file.
-An exception to this rule is the release of such information to the City's attorneys, health insurance carrier, or third-party administrator for worker's compensation.
+206.03.4 Release of Social Security Numbers, Home Address, Telephone Number, Insurance or Medical Information Prohibited As a general rule, no employee or manager of the City shall release to a third-party any information regarding an employee's social security number, home address, telephone number, health insurance or any medical history information maintained in the employee's personnel or medical file.
+An exception to this rule is the release of such information to the City's attorneys, health insurance carrier, or third-party administrator for worker's compensation. <THE REMAINDER OF THIS PAGE IS BLANK> APPROVED MAYOR & COUNCIL AUG 1 8 2014 MINUTES Approved and Adopted by the Mayor & Council this \ Ronnie Johnston, Mayor \day of Angust 2014 Deigh Anne Knight, City Manager

-day of Angust

-Deigh Anne Knight, City Manager

 CITY OF COVINGTON, GEORGIA HUMAN RESOURCES POLICY TIME AND ATTENDANCE

+NO. 301

+301.01 PURPOSE:

 To inform all employees of the critical need to avoid tardiness and/or excessive absences in the performance of their respective City jobs as well as to accurately and correctly report time worked during each work period

+301.02 STATEMENT OF POLICY:

 Our success in serving the citizens of Covington is based on the daily contributions of every City employee.
 Excessive absenteeism or tardiness not only interferes with the individual employee's contributions, but also interferes with the contributions of his or her follow employees in effectively and efficiently performing their jobs.
 Not adhering to the employee's approved work schedule, therefore, through excessive absenteeism or tardiness, can lead to disciplinary action. up to and including termination.

+301.03 PROCEDURES: